-6. For purposes of this Code “consent” meansConsent: knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+d) For purposes of this code, “consent” means knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Each party has the responsibility to make certain that the other has consented before engaging in the activity.
 For consent to be valid, there must be at the time of the act of sexual intercourse or sexual contact actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact.
-A person cannot consent if they are unable to understand what is happening or are disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs.
+A person cannot consent if they are unable to understand what is happening or are disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has engaged in nonconsensual conduct.
 Intoxication is not a defense against allegations that an individual has engaged in nonconsensual sexual conduct

 14. Harassment.
 Unwelcome and offensive conduct, including verbal, nonverbal, or physical conduct, that is directed at a person because of such person’s protected status and that is sufficiently serious as to deny or limit, and that does deny or limit, the ability of a student to participate in or benefit from the college’s educational program, that changes the terms or conditions of employment for a college employee, or that creates an intimidating, hostile, or offensive environment for other campus community members.
 Protected status includes a person’s race; color; national origin; sensory, mental or physical disability; use of a service animal; gender, including pregnancy; marital status; age ; religion; creed; sexual orientation; gender identity; veteran’s status; or any other legally protected classification.
 See “Sexual Misconduct” for the definition of “sexual harassment.”
 Harassing conduct may include, but is not limited to, physical conduct, verbal, written, social media, and electronic communications.

 15. Retaliation.
 Harming, threatening, intimidating, coercing, or taking adverse action of any kind against a person because such person reported an alleged violation of this code or college policy, provided information about an alleged violation, or participated as a witness or in any other capacity in a college investigation or disciplinary proceeding.